allysmith343/smithportfolio/_posts/2014-01-01-text-formatting-examples.md

 Additionally, we consolidated the genre classifications.
 The original data allowed each movie to be ranked into multiple genres.
 To simplify and create more easily readable visualizations, we selected the eight most prevalent genres and filtered out movies that did not fall into any of these categories.
 This consolidation ensured that the dataset remained manageable and lead to more interesting analysis.

-After applying these cleaning steps, we reduced the dataset to approximately 10,000 movies (which can be seen here: Cleaned Data), making it more suitable for visualization and analysis.
+After applying these cleaning steps, we reduced the dataset to approximately 10,000 movies (which can be seen here: [Cleaned Dataset](https://docs.google.com/spreadsheets/d/1FT5w3uxiUhtdr0-SND7KAYCT5Fd3j3a7/edit?gid=598829846#gid=598829846 "Cleaned Dataset")), making it more suitable for visualization and analysis.
 This cleaned dataset was then used to create both unbiased visualizations for neutral interpretation and more targeted visuals to steer users toward specific conclusions, as part of our exploration into how data representation can influence perception.

 ## The Task
 Using this dataset, we had two layers to the assignment: first, to create visualizations that would allow users to analyze the data in an objective and unbiased manner, providing clear and transparent insights into movie production and performance and allowing the user to provide some sort of customization over their inquiries.